mcroning/Nonlinear-Beam-Propagation/README.md

 There are three files:
 1) load_prdata.ipynb  :creates dictionary of variables and large common arrays for parallel multicore processing
-2) pr_audiodigit_ray_v2.ipynb : notebook to load dictionary, input images (mnist ot mnist audio) and perform beam propagation using ray for parallelization, tested on Apple M1 Pro silicon
+2) pr_audiodigit_ray.ipynb : notebook to load dictionary, input images (mnist ot mnist audio) and perform beam propagation using ray for parallelization, tested on Apple M1 Pro silicon
 3) variables.pdf : description of dictionary variables

 Run load_prdata first to set up the problem